Women in Islam: Gender roles and the position of women in Islamic community

-The emphasis which Islam places upon the feminine/masculine polarity (and therefore complementarity) results in a separation of social functions.
+The emphasis that Islam places upon the feminine/masculine polarity (and therefore complementarity) results in a separation of social functions.
 In general, a woman's sphere of operation is the home in which she is the dominant figure – and a man's corresponding sphere is the outside world.
 Women are highly respected in many aspects of domestic life such as being praised for their knowledge as ritual specialists, healers, caretakers, and those who arrange marriages in their community.
 However, this separation is not, in practice, as rigid as it appears.
-There are many examples – both in the early history of Islam and in the contemporary world – of Muslim women who have played prominent roles in public life, including being sultanas, queens, elected heads of state and wealthy businesswomen.
+There are many examples – both in the early history of Islam and in the contemporary world – of Muslim women who have played prominent roles in public life, including being sultanas, queens, elected heads of state, and wealthy businesswomen.
 Moreover, it is important to recognize that in Islam, home and family are firmly situated at the centre of life in this world and of society: a man's work cannot take precedence over the private realm.